Tag Archives: Jason Clarke

 Pet Sematary (2019), Jason Clark

-Directed by Kevin Kölsch, Dennis Widmyer and based on the bestselling Stephen King Novel of the same name, Jason Clarke, John Lithgow and Amy Seimetz are the stars of new horror / thriller Pet Sematary.
+Directed by Kevin Kölsch, Dennis Widmyer and based on the bestselling Stephen King Novel of the same name, Jason Clarke, John Lithgow, and Amy Seimetz are the stars of new horror/thriller Pet Sematary.

 The story centres around the Creed family who move into a new rural home, and soon learn of the ‘Pet Semetary’ located close by.
 After their cat is killed by a truck, said cat is laid to rest in the mysterious pet cemetery.
-The Creeds don’t fully know it yet but the cemetery is not quite as it seems.
-In fact, it soon proves to them that sometimes, dead is better…
+The Creeds don’t fully know it yet, but the cemetery is not quite as it seems.
+In fact, it soon proves to them that sometimes, dead is better.

 I’ll start by saying that I already love the ‘…sometimes, dead is better‘ line.
 So spooky!

 Having definitely not read the book, I’m drawn in by how clever this story seems to be.
-I’m interested in the thrills and maybe a few scares… but really, mostly the thrills, because I’m scared.
+I’m interested in the thrills and maybe a few scares.
+But really, mostly the thrills, because I’m scared.

 Naomi Frenette, Maria Herrera, Obssa Ahmed, Bailey Thain, Sonia Maria Chirila, Jeté Laurence and Hugo Lavoie also star.